syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ## Segment customization with template

-To customize segment taskbars in a Gantt chart, use the [TaskbarTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTemplates-1.html#Syncfusion_Blazor_Gantt_GanttTemplates_1_TaskbarTemplate) component.
-For customizing split taskbars, utilize the [GetRowTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_GetRowTaskModel__0_) method to access segment details like left position, width, progress width, and more from the [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.IGanttTaskModel-1.html#Syncfusion_Blazor_Gantt_IGanttTaskModel_1_Segments).
+To customize taskbars in a Gantt chart, use the [TaskbarTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTemplates-1.html#Syncfusion_Blazor_Gantt_GanttTemplates_1_TaskbarTemplate) component.
+To customize the segmented taskbar, segment details like left position, width, progress width are necessary.
+These details can be obtained from the list of  Segments which is returned from the method [GetRowTaskModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_GetRowTaskModel__0_).

 In the provided code snippet, the `GetTaskData` method retrieves segment details using the template context in the `GetRowTaskModel` method.
 This code demonstrates how to change the color of split taskbars in a Gantt chart using a template, as shown in the image below showcasing the UI changes.